dttutty/hpc_homework/hw0_report.md

 2. **Which areas of performance saw an improvement?**

-The performance analysis of different compilation optimization levels (O0 and O3) using perf reveals several factors contributing to O3's faster execution:
+The performance analysis using perf reveals several factors contributing to O3's faster execution:

 **Instruction Count is the main contribution**: `O3` reduces the total instructions executed, improving efficiency by eliminating redundant instructions.

-**L1 instruction cache miss rate contribute a little when N>1000**: `O3` lowers the L1 instruction cache miss rate slightly.

 **L1 Data Cache Miss Rate increases under O3 optimization, L1 Cache is a bottleneck for the `O3` optimized code**: `O3` optimizations(Loop unrolling and function inlining) reduce branch instructions, meantime lead to **poor locality and higher cache pressure**, especially if loop bodies grow too large and exceed the L1 cache's capacity.
 What's more, `O3` optimized code runs faster and more compactly, this can **increase memory bandwidth demands**.
 If L1 cache bandwidth can't keep up, the L1-dcache miss rate may rise.

-****
+**Summary**: LLC-loads and LLC-load-misses are unavailable on  brooks (CPU: AMD EPYC 7v13).
+However, the server provides cache-misses data, which includes the sum of all cache-misses from L1, L2, and L3 caches.
+It can be observed that when comparing `O0` and `O3` optimization levels, the differences of cache miss rate, L1-icache miss rate, branch miss rate, and page fault count are all quite small.
+The probability of CPU migrations per execution is negligible under both optimization levels.
+The advantage of the reduced instruction count outweighs the disadvantage of the increase in L1 data cache miss rate, which is why the code with `O3` optimization executes faster.

 - Insight Figure 1: cache miss rate at each level
 ![](hw0_code/task_4/perf/percentage_metrics.png)